LivingComputingProject/TASBEFlowAnalytics-Tutorial/Excel_README.md

-# TASBE Flow Analytics Excel Wrapper Instruction Guide
+# TASBE Flow Analytics Excel Interface Instruction Guide

-A new feature of the TASBE Flow Analytics package is an Excel wrapper that provides a user-friendly interface between raw FCS data and current TASBE data analysis tools.
+A new feature of the TASBE Flow Analytics package is an Excel interface that provides a user-friendly interface between raw FCS data and current TASBE data analysis tools.
 Using a template spreadsheet, scientists can document important aspects of their experiments without having to worry about writing Matlab code.
 Currently, the template is organized into 6 sheets:
 * "Experiment": includes all of the general experiment information and filename templates
 * "Samples": includes important information regarding samples and batch analysis
 * "Calibration": includes information to generate a Color Model